infinum/design-handbook/Design process/Product design/UI design.md

 The icons are free to use.
 There are no restrictions on number of icons you can use per project.
 They are open-source, meaning that you can use, modify and distribute them freely, provided you **include the original copyright and license notices in your projects**.
 They can be used across various platforms, including mobile and web apps, WordPress sites, and in webpage builders.

+### Ikonate
+[Ikonate](https://ikonate.com/) is an open-source collection of fully customizable and accessible vector icons.

+Icons are free to use and there is no limit on the number of icons you can use per project.
+They can be used across various platforms, including mobile and web apps, WordPress sites, and in webpage builders.

 ### Streamline
 [Streamline](https://home.streamlinehq.com/) is a comprehensive design resource offering an extensive collection of free and paid icons.